 EKI x Kentucky Natural Land Trust's Blanton Forest Guided Hike Weekend

-Explore Kentucky Initiative is excited to partner with Kentucky Natural Lands Trust to host a guided hike at Kentucky State Nature Preserves Commission's Blanton Forest State Nature Preserve led by the KNLT's Stewardship Director, Preston Lacy and The Explore Kentucky Initiative program staff, Carolyn Sexton.
+The Explore Kentucky Initiative and partner organization, Kentucky Natural Lands Trust are hosting our final 2018 guided hike at Office of Kentucky Nature Preserves' Blanton Forest State Nature Preserve.
+The program will be led by the KNLT's Stewardship Director, Preston Lacy and EKI founder, Gerry Seavo James.
 This incredible hike features the largest old growth forest in the state of Kentucky, with trees dating to the late 1600's!
 Blanton is also home to scenic overlooks, soaring cliff lines, rock shelters, and pristine mountain streams that contain the Blackside Dace, a threatened species of fish.
 Lace up your hiking boots, dust off your camera, and join us to learn more about this beautiful wilderness area on Pine Mountain in eastern Kentucky!

 All EKI programs are lead by Wilderness First Aid/Wilderness First Responder certified guides.